What is a General Shelter?

 - If your home is threatened or you live in an unsafe structure

-- If you live within a mandatory evacuation zone, low-lying flood zone or area prone to storm surge
+- If you live within an evacuation zone, low-lying flood zone or area prone to storm surge

 - If you do not have ample supplies to prepare your home for a disaster